jmding8/qmk_firmware/docs/feature_split_keyboard.md

 The most commonly used connection is a TRRS cable and jacks.
 These provide 4 wires, making them very useful for split keyboards, and are easy to find.

 However, since one of the wires carries VCC, this means that the boards are not hot pluggable.
 You should always disconnect the board from USB before unplugging and plugging in TRRS cables, or you can short the controller, or worse.
+Furthermore, it is good practice to not wire VCC and GND to the sleeve and first ring (closest to the base) of the connector, as doing so will cause a direct short from power to ground if someone accidentally uses the more common, 3-pole 3.5mm cable, instead of the harder to find 4-pole 3.5mm cable.

 Another option is to use phone cables (as in, old school RJ-11/RJ-14 cables).
 Make sure that you use one that actually supports 4 wires/lanes.